HHS/simpler-grants-gov/documentation/decisions/infra/0010-production-networking-long-term-state.md

 - The fact that we will eventually want a prod backup environment, and that we could call that environment `prod-backup` and place it in a different region.
 - Learnings from other collaborations between Nava and MicroHealth, with regards to the ability to coordinate technical projects between the two organizations.

+## Decision State `2024-02-01`

+Given 2 pieces of feedback, the plan is now to do option 2a.
+That is, the "create the new load balancer on the same day" option.
+This requires more coordination, which will happen outside the direct scope of this ADR.